-1. Dropout is usually not a problem in repeated measures studies, in which all data collection occurs in one sitting, but is a huge issue in longitudinal studies, which usually require multiple contacts with participants for data collection.
+1. Dropout is usually not a problem in repeated measures studies, in which all data collection occurs in one sitting.
+It is a huge issue in longitudinal studies, which usually require multiple contacts with participants for data collection.

 2. Longitudinal data can also be clustered.
 If you follow those students for two years, you have both clustered and longitudinal data.
 You have to deal with both.

 4. From an analysis point of view, it doesn’t really matter which one you have.
-All three are types of hierarchical, or multilevel data, and you would analyze them all with some sort of mixed or multilevel analysis.
+All three are types of hierarchical, nested, or multilevel data.
+You would analyze them all with some sort of mixed or multilevel analysis.
 You may of course have extra issues (like dropout) to deal with in some of these.

 I agree with their observations, and I’d like to add a few from my own experience.

 1. Repeated measures don’t have to be repeated over time.
 They can be repeated over space (the right knee gets the control operation and the left knee gets the experimental operation).
+They can also be repeated over condition (each subject gets both the high and low cognitive load condition.
 Longitudinal studies are pretty much always over time.

 This becomes an issue mainly when you are choosing a covariance structure for the within-subject residuals (as determined by the Repeated statement in SAS’s Proc Mixed or SPSS Mixed).
 An auto-regressive structure is often needed when some repeated measurements are closer to each other than others (over either time or space).
 This is not an issue with purely clustered data, since there is no order to the observations within a cluster.